-Having dedicated over 20 years of my career to criminal law, I have the know-how and experience to challenge any type of misdemeanor or felony charge.
-I am a prosecutor and judge, which gives me an in-depth and invaluable understanding of all sides of criminal proceedings.
-Serving Fort Worth and all of Texas, I am committed to securing the best result for every client I represent.
+Having dedicated over 25 years of my career to criminal law, I have the know-how and experience to challenge any type of misdemeanor or felony charge.
+I have experience as a prosecutor and judge, which gives me an in-depth and invaluable understanding of all sides of criminal proceedings.
+Serving Fort Worth and North Texas, I am committed to securing the best result for every client I represent.

 Felony Classifications & Penalties

 The general definition of a felony is a crime punishable by time in a state penitentiary.
 Felonies often involve violence and high degrees of financial/property loss.
 Murder, robbery, and forcible sexual assault are examples of felonies.

 The felony classifications and penalties in Texas are as follows:

 - Capital felony, punishable by death or life in prison without parole.